openedx/.github/docs/decisions/0001-namespacing-branches.rst

 This ADR was written in response to this `Discourse thread`_.

-Currently, 2U continuously delevery tooling creates branches and tags in the repository "global namespace."
+Currently, 2U continuous delevery tooling creates branches and tags in the repository "global namespace."
 By that I mean that branches and tags have the form ``release`` or ``release-candidate-3729``.
-This is confusing because those branches and tags appear to be global, offically sanctioned by the project, and authoritative.
+This is confusing because those branches and tags appear to be global, officially sanctioned by the project, and authoritative.

-A result of this is that the official named releases of the platform require a namespace specifier, for example, ``open-release/olive.master``
+A result of this is that the official named releases of the platform require a namespace specifier, for example, ``open-release/olive.master``.

 This is confusing to most members of the community and reflects the prior stewardship arrangements for the project.

-It's not typical of open-source project to allow partipating organizations to push branches and tags to the canonical upstream.
-However, we recommend not pohibiting that at this time.
+It is not typical of open-source projects to allow participating organizations to push organization specific branches and tags to the canonical upstream.
+However, we recommend not prohibiting this at this time.
 There are two reasons for that:

-1. This would require more substanial changes to partipant deployment systems that would delay getting value from this change.
+1. This would require more substanial changes to partipant deployment systems that would delay getting value from this initial change.
-2. The 2U branches and tags represent code that is battle tested in production at scale and are, thus, valuable sign posts for community members.
+2. The 2U branches and tags represent code that is battle-tested in production at scale and are, thus, valuable sign posts for community members.